NetXMS

 1. Log in to the Zabbix web interface.

-2. Navigate to the Administration > Backup page.
+2. Navigate to Configuration > Snapshots.

 3. Click the Create Snapshot button.